-You will receive question papers within 5 working days of your scheduled test date.
+You will receive question papers the week before the scheduled test date.
 You must complete all tests on the specified day and despatch them no later than the end of the next working day.
-You must return all question papers, including unused papers.
+Unused papers can be retained in the centre to use as practice material.

 An attendance list will be included with your question papers.
 This will show you which version of the provided question papers should be given to each candidate.
 Candidates must sit the version they have been assigned.

 Levels 1 and 2 English Speaking, Listening and Communicating and all Entry Level assessments